ccpwcn/curator-go/README.md

 ## Using Curator

-The Curator.go are available from [github.com](https://github.com/flier/curator.go).
+The Curator.go are available from [github.com](https://github.com/ccpwcn/curator.go).
 You can easily include Curator.go into your code.

+but the origin project has some errors, I forked to here.

 ```
 import (
-	"github.com/flier/curator.go"
+	"github.com/ccpwcn/curator.go"
 )
 ```